port-labs/self-service-actions-examples/github-workflows/aws/README.md

 | ec2-name                | The name of the ec2 instance      | true     | -                  |

-## Quickstart - Create a pager duty incident from the service catalog
+## Quickstart - Create an EC2 Instance from the service catalog

 Follow these steps to get started with the Golang template